 Hot Yoga, which is suitable for all ages and levels of ability, consists of a set number and sequence of poses that are practiced in a room maintained at a temperature of at least 105° Fahrenheit and 40 – 50 percent humidity.
 Postures are held for specific time periods and there are no sun salutations, which makes it an ideal alternative for those recovering from wrist or shoulder issues.
 This therapeutic and invigorating practice is a full body workout that not only aids in releasing toxins from the body while stretching and strengthening muscles, but which improves circulation and mobility of joints.

-Vinyasa is a dynamic type of yoga that links breath with movement and follows a progressive flow of one posture to the next.
-Sequences may consist of sun salutations, forward bends, backbends, twists, inversions and arm balances.
+Vinyasa is a dynamic type of yoga that moves at a quicker pace and links breath with movement while following a progressive flow of one posture to the next.
+Sequences consist of sun salutations, forward bends, backbends and twists and may also include some inversions and arm balances.
 Practiced in a room maintained at 95° – 100° Fahrenheit, this challenging sequence of poses helps to build strength, flexibility, endurance and body awareness.
-Prior yoga experience is highly recommended for this class, as it is led at a quicker pace and may include intermediate to advanced level poses.
+Prior yoga experience is highly recommended for this class.

 This class takes a very different approach to traditional yoga and is more like a mini-workshop.
 Practiced at a temperature between 95° – 100° Fahrenheit, it incorporates push-ups and plank to build the core as well as postures that focus on extreme flexibility like splits.
 The first half of class is dedicated to building strength and flexibility while the latter half brings yogi’s to the wall in order to utilize it as a prop to further build on strength and flexibility through the practice of advanced poses including inversions.